-Rani: The entire Sikh congregation, the seekers, the lovers of Nam (Divine Identification) go to get a glimpse of the Guru.
+Rani: The entire Sikh congregation, the seekers, the lovers of Nam (Divine Identification), go to get a glimpse of the Guru.

 Rana: I do not hide it!
 But things that live in the darkness should remain in the darkness.
 That is my nature.
-Roots thrive in darkness, trees relish the light.
+Roots thrive in darkness; trees relish the light.

 Rani: After many long years, I have realized that your dry and stern exterior has a soft, loving, and sympathetic heart inside.
 Your sternness is a measure of your love.
-But, who in this world will know and how can one become your friend?
+But, who in this world will know, and how can one become your friend?
 And if one becomes your friend, how will this friendship be maintained?

 Rani: Alright, my dearest husband!
 You deal with the world as you wish.
 However, don’t you want to go where you have given your heart?
 You don’t want to meet?
 You don’t want to write?
 You don’t want to receive their news?
 My very being is ridden with anxiety.
 I am restless.

 Rani: My restlessness is because of my love for you.
-I feel, our Narain (Water-Dweller) has come to our home.
+I feel our Narain (Water-Dweller) has come to our home.
 The Ganga has left the Himalayas and has come to our town.
 Should we still be deprived?
-You will get your heart’s desire and I will experience the bliss of sitting at Guru’s feet.
+You will get your heart’s desire, and I will experience the bliss of sitting at Guru’s feet.

-Rana: I will not stop you from going to Basali or inviting Guru here.
+Rana: I will not stop you from visiting Basali or inviting Guru here.
 Do as you wish.
 Listen to your heart’s desire, but don’t ask me to do what is not within me to do.
-I don’t have the strength to walk to nor is it my place or right to invite the Guru.
+I don’t have the strength to walk to it, nor is it my place or right to invite the Guru.
 The love within me is a blessing, but it is not mine.
-I have to keep it tightly clasped so that I don’t let it slip from me in a moment of weakness.
+I have to keep it tightly clasped so I don’t let it slip from me in a moment of weakness.